 The question is how to create the best leadership development plan or strategy.
 Talking about the best leadership development strategy, Marcus Buckingham said,

 “the chief responsibility of the leader is only seen through the eyes of followers’ needs.
 Followers need to have confidence in a better future.
 Giving the leaders an employee engagement tool, real-time engagement to see themselves through the eyes of the followers would help in Leadership development.”

 Additionally, when engaging with employees, leaders freely move them around to fulfill gaps and fulfill the needs of the followers, better understanding the importance of leadership development.
-Leaders turn legitimate anxiety of followers about the future into a vivid picture through employees’ engagement, and that’s what employees must be prepared for.
+Leaders turn the legitimate anxiety of followers about the future into a vivid picture through employee engagement, and that’s what employees must be prepared for.
 To turn the anxiety of followers into hope, as being anxious about the future is adaptive.
 However, leaders must bring confidence for a better future.

 Therefore, one must develop a leadership plan for success, sustainability, and survival in a competitive market.

 Leadership Development Plan – Complete Guidance

 Experts who have experience working as leaders, trainers, and researchers recommend this leadership development plan.
 Let’s understand these best practices to implement in our organization.

 Step 1: Figure Out Initial Developmental Goals

 You must figure out clear goals to set for the process to follow.
 It’s a starting point and primary base for the leadership development plan.

 It’s necessary to understand strengths and weaknesses at the workplace and identify areas where improvement is needed.
 After identification, having a clear and specific timeline to achieve the results can ensure your vision for the company.